 You’re looking at around $30,000 max, but the catch is interest rates on personal loans are higher than standard home equity loans.
 So proceed with caution and do your research.

-Situation 5: Credit cards
+Type 5: Credit cards

-(I’m talking 21.45% interest rates here)
+We are talking up to 21.45% interest rates here.

-3. Time to Crunch the Numbers
+Time To Crunch The Numbers

 Now it’s time to show you how to crunch the numbers.

-Decide on the scope of your renovation
+1. Decide on the scope of your renovation.

 When I added two rooms to my current home, my wife and I wrote out a list of must-haves and nice-to-haves together.

-This process was a crucial part of making sure that we could afford the renovations and helped us map out every detail; from how much storage, space and even power points each room had.
+This process was a crucial part of making sure that we could afford the renovations and helped us map out every detail, from how much storage, space and even power points each room had.

 We had to prioritise.

-Budget calculators will become your best friend
+2. Budget calculators will become your best friend.

 Jump online and use one of the many budget calculators to help you get intimate with the costs of your renovation.